ACTCollaboration/ACT-DR6-parameters/README.md

 For cosmological observables, there are two options to be used right now.
 One can either use [camb](https://github.com/cmbant/CAMB) as it exists within cobaya, or you can use the [cosmopower](https://arxiv.org/abs/2106.03846) code that exists in [SOLikeT](https://github.com/simonsobs/SOLikeT), the likelihood and theory code library developed by the SO collaboration.

+### Setting up CosmoPower

+If you intend to use the CosmoPower theory code, you should modify the `theory_cosmopower.yaml` file to make sure that the theory code can find your networks.
+The file is setup for use of the emulators described in [Bolliet et al. (2023)](https://arxiv.org/abs/2303.01591), and you only need to change the two lines that start with `network_path` to the path where you stored the emulators on your machine.

+If you intend to use this code with your own emulators, check out the [SOLikeT documentation](https://soliket.readthedocs.io/en/latest/cosmopower.html) on the CosmoPower wrapper for instructions.

 ### CosmoPower: 'KeyError: _manual' bug

+*This bug has been fixed as of cobaya verison 3.3.*

 (TL;DR: see [this](https://github.com/CobayaSampler/cobaya/pull/275) pull request if you get this error).